venantius/glow/README.md

 ## Installation

-To add Glow as a dependency to your project, just add the following to the `:dependencies` key of your `project.clj`:
+To use Glow in your project, just add the following to the `:dependencies` key of your `project.clj`:

 ```clojure
 [venantius/glow "0.1.0"]